ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    It is worth noting that this JSON code example does not provide all the attributes defined in the relevant YANG models, including:

-   -  YANG attributes which are outside the scope of this document are not shown;
+   -  YANG attributes that are outside the scope of this document are not shown;

    -  The attributes describing the set of label values that are